SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 #

 #### Part 2
-In `TwitchChatService.java`, implement `public void joinChannel(String channelName)`.
+In `TwitchChatBotManager.java`, implement `public void joinChannel(String channelName)`.
 This method will allow our User account to join a Twitch stream by the `channelName`.

 > [!IMPORTANT]
 >